ropensci/codemetar/cran-comments.md

     * Package license changed to GPL because of code borrowed from usethis

-    * Uses crul instead of httr and use crul to check some URLs.
+    * Uses crul instead of httr and uses crul to check some URLs.

+    * write_codemeta only uses Rbuildignore and a pre-commit git hook if the function is called from a package folder directly and with the path argument equal to "codemeta.json"

+    * The calls to available.packages() for guess_provider now happen inside memoised functions.

 * Default to DOI-based schema. (previous CN issues now resolved)